Tōkaidō Main Line

 The Tōkaidō Main Line (東海道本線) is one of the most important railway corridors in Japan, connecting the major cities of Tokyo and Kobe via Shizuoka, Nagoya, Kyoto and Osaka.
 The line, with termini at Tokyo and Kobe stations, is 589.5 km long, not counting its many freight feeder lines around the major cities.
 The high-speed Tōkaidō Shinkansen largely parallels the line.

 The term "Tōkaidō Main Line" is largely a holdover from pre-Shinkansen days; now various portions of the line have different names which are officially used by JR East, JR Central, and JR West.
 Today, the only daily passenger train that travels the entire length of the line is the combined Sunrise Izumo/Sunrise Seto service which runs overnight.
 During the day, longer intercity trips using the line require several transfers along the way.
+Trips between the same pairs of major cities may instead be made on the Tokaido Shinkansen.

-The Tokaido Main Line is owned and operated by three Japan Railways Group (JR Group) companies:
+The Tōkaidō Main Line is owned and operated by three Japan Railways Group (JR Group) companies: